• Home

 Three Front War

-The church is not so much engaged in a Three Front War, it is a three-front confrontation.
-We are not all cognizant of it and certainly we are not all active fighters in the conflict, but this does not mean that the other side is not taking full advantage of our lack of interest, nor failing to use our passivity against us.
+The church is engaged in a Three Front War.
+We are not all cognizant of it and certainly we are not all active fighters, but this does not mean that the other side is not taking full advantage of our lack of interest, nor failing to use our passivity against us.

-Christians are either engaged in a Three Front War against the interventions of the state or aiding and abetting the enemy.
+Christians are either engaged in a Three Front War or aiding and abetting the enemy.
 The battle needs to be fought with diplomacy, conviction and perseverance, but also with logic, reason and the methods of science.

 Diplomacy is needed because the rantings of the radical fringe and the bombast of politicians is not enough to achieve the ends we seek.